Gayle Hunnicutt

-Gayle Jenkins, Lady Jenkins (née Hunnicutt; born February 6, 1943) is an American retired film, television and stage actress.
-She has made more than 30 film appearances.
+Gayle Hunnicutt, Lady Jenkins (February 6, 1943 – August 31, 2023) was an American film, television and stage actress.
+She starred in more than 30 films.

 Early life and education

 The daughter of Colonel Sam Lloyd Hunnicutt and Mary Virginia (née Dickerson) Hunnicutt, she was born in Fort Worth, Texas.
 Hunnicutt attended the University of California, Los Angeles on a scholarship to study English literature and theatre.
 She worked as a fashion model, then became an actress.

 Career

 Acting

-During her film career, Hunnicutt was typecast as a brunette sexpot.
+During her film career, Hunnicutt was typecast as a red-haired sexpot.
 She portrayed Emaline Fetty, a con woman trying to extort money from the Clampetts in two episodes of The Beverly Hillbillies in 1966.
 She co-starred with James Garner in the detective film Marlowe (1969), in which her character was a glamorous Hollywood actress.

-After she moved to England with husband David Hemmings in 1970, Hunnicutt was able to use the finer range of her acting.
-She and Hemmings co-starred in two horror films in the early 1970's, Fragment of Fear (1970) and Voices (1973).
-She had a prominent role as Charlotte Stant in Jack Pulman's television adaptation of Henry James's novel The Golden Bowl (1972).
-She played Lionel's wife in The Legend of Hell House (1973) and Tsarina Alexandra in the television miniseries Fall of Eagles (1974).
-She appeared as Irene Adler, opposite Jeremy Brett, in the first episode of the TV series The Adventures of Sherlock Holmes ("A Scandal in Bohemia", 1984).
+She moved to England with husband David Hemmings in 1970.
+She and Hemmings co-starred in two horror films in the early 1970s, Fragment of Fear (1970) and Voices (1973).
+She played Charlotte Stant in the Jack Pulman television adaptation (1972) of Henry James's The Golden Bowl.
+She played Ann Barrett in The Legend of Hell House (1973) and Tsarina Alexandra in the television miniseries Fall of Eagles (1974).
+She appeared as a housewife and mother in an episode of The Martian Chronicles in 1979.
+She appeared as Irene Adler, opposite Jeremy Brett, in the first episode of the TV series The Adventures of Sherlock Holmes ("A Scandal in Bohemia") in 1984.
 She also appeared in another Marlowe mystery in an episode of HBO's Philip Marlowe, Private Eye (1983), this time starring Powers Boothe.
 She had a supporting role in the thriller Target (1985), co-starring Gene Hackman and Matt Dillon.
-Hunnicutt returned to the United States in 1989 to play the role of Vanessa Beaumont in Dallas until 1991.
+Hunnicutt returned to the United States in 1989 to play the role of Vanessa Beaumont in Dallas, making semi-regular appearances until 1991.

-In 2012, Hunnicutt was featured in an episode of the HGTV reality show Selling London.
+In 2012, Hunnicutt was featured in an episode of the HGTV reality show Selling London, in which she presented the Primrose Hill property where she and her second husband, journalist and editor Simon Jenkins, lived for three decades.